MrDmitry/aidenhale.dev/web/data/work/docker_deploy/README.md

 ...
 ```

-We know that there's at least **~30%** (653MB) of wasted space due to copying of the installer and its archives.

 ## Wizard analysis

-Installer script performed a combination of `apt` installations (controlled by the vendor) as well as extracting
+Installer script combined `apt` installations (controlled by the vendor) with companion archives extractions to a
-companion archives to a vendor location.
-Some installation steps prompted for user input via `read` and did not support
+vendor location.
+Some installation steps prompted for user input via `read` and did not support `noninteractive`
-`noninteractive` frontend configuration.

-`apt` installations require `sudo` access (as per vendor implementation), while other packages are installed to
+frontend configuration. `apt` installations required `sudo` access (as per vendor implementation), while some packages
-`~/.local`.
+are installed to `~/.local`, creating non-portability issues for users with different UIDs among developers.

-Maintaining vendor-controlled installation endpoint is not maintainable.
+Maintaining vendor-controlled installation endpoint was considered unfeasible.
 Vendor agreed to make the process more
-configurable for headless installation, but the size of the installer was >500M that would be captured by an
+configurable for headless installation, but the size of the installer was over 500M and that would be captured by an
 intermediate image layer even if removed immediately after.

-With no mounting capabilities, and with the `apt` side effects, the team decided to proceed with in-container
-deployment with a subsequent `docker commit` of the resulting container.
+We proceeded with the prototype, utilizing the `expect` script as an entry point to the `docker run` with the installer
+directory mounted to the container runtime:
 ```bash
 $ docker images deploy
 REPOSITORY   TAG              IMAGE ID       CREATED         SIZE